Eric Snyder

 What company does Eric Snyder work for?

-Eric Snyder's current role is Data Scientist at Freeport-McMoRan.
+Eric Snyder is listed as Data Scientist at Freeport-McMoRan.

 What is Eric Snyder's email address?